ARMmbed/mbed-os-example-nfc/NFC_SmartPoster/README.md

 - A title: "mbed website"
 - An action: `EXECUTE` which asks the peer to open the URI.

-# Running the application
+## Running the application

-## Requirements
+### Requirements

-Verification of the sample application can be seen on any a smartphone with an NFC reader.
-After running you will be able to read the tag with an NFC tag reader application.

 This example is known to work on boards connected to a PN512 shield.

 **Wiring diagram for NFC Explorer with PN512**

 If using the Raspbery Pi explorer (PN512) board, use this pinout mapping diagram to connect the shield to the reference target.
 In this case a ST NucleoF401RE pinout is shown.

               Nucleo F401RE                Explore NFC
              (Arduino header)        (pin1 on shield shown with a <|)